mastermind717/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 0x09.
 Python - Everything is object
 ===================================

--   By Halima Iyke Oginah
+-   By: Halima Iyke Oginah
 -   Weight: 1
 -   Project over - took place from 12-14-2021 to 12-15-2021 - you're done with 10% of tasks.
 -   QA review fully automated.